mshafer1/quick-filter-table/README.md

-# easy-data-table
+# quick-filter-table

- A quick data-table viewer tool
+A quick data-table viewer tool (with filtering/sorting enabled)